 The objective of the enhanced S&P 500 and S&P MidCap Index Funds is to closely match the return performance of their benchmarks, and use low risk strategies to offset transaction costs and add to performance when possible.
-The S&P 500 Index Fund return for the fiscal year was -20.0% versus the benchmark's -20.5%.
-The S&P MidCap Index Fund return for the fiscal year was -4.9% versus its benchmark's -4.7%.
-The relative enhancement to the S&P 500 Index Fund return was the result of strategic allocations of additional funds to passive equity investments during market corrections and the opportunistic use of derivative programs.
-During fiscal year 2002, \$179.8 million was added to U.S. index funds.
+The S&P 500 Index Fund return for the fiscal year was 24.4% versus the benchmark's 24.4%.
+The S&P MidCap Index Fund return for the fiscal year was 26.8% versus its benchmark's 26.8%.
+During fiscal year 2003, \$26.8 million was withdrawn from U.S. index funds.
 An S&P Small Cap index fund was established in June of 2002 to match the return of that targeted benchmark.
-At the end of the fiscal year, passive domestic stock portfolios represented 14.0% of total assets, the S&P 500 Index Fund accounting for 12.4%, the S&P MidCap Index Fund 1.4%, and the S&P Small Cap Index Fund 0.2% of total investment assets.
-Indexed stock portfolios also represented 14.0% of total investment assets at the end of the prior fiscal year.
+The S&P Small Cap Index Fund return for the fiscal year was 26.6% versus the benchmark's 26.9%.
+At the end of the fiscal year, passive domestic stock portfolios represented 15.6% of total assets, the S&P 500 Index Fund accounting for 13.7%, the S&P MidCap Index Fund 1.6%, and the S&P Small Cap Index Fund 0.2%.
+Indexed stock portfolios represented 14.0% of total investment assets at the end of the prior fiscal year.